Vertical-axis wind turbine: Disadvantages

-When the speed of a VAWT wind turbine grows, so does the power; however, at a certain peak point, the power progressively decreases to zero even while the wind turbine speed is at its greatest.
-Such that, disc brakes are used to reduce the speed of a wind turbine at high wind conditions.
-However, sometimes due to disc brake overheating, the turbine can catch fire.

 Some types of VAWTs suffer from dynamic stall of the blades as the angle of attack varies rapidly.

 The blades of a Darrieus-type VAWT are fatigue-prone due to the wide variation in applied forces during each rotation.
 The vertically oriented blades can twist and bend during each turn, shortening their usable lifetimes.
 Flexing of the blades is less of a problem with Airfoil and Savonius types, where the blades are supported along their entire length.

-Other than the drag-types, VAWTs have proven less reliable than HAWTs, although modern designs have overcome many early issues.
+Lift-type VAWTs have proven less reliable than HAWTs, although modern designs have overcome many early issues.

 Research

 A 2021 study simulated a VAWT configuration that allowed VAWTs to beat a comparable HAWT installation by 15%.
 An 11,500-hour simulation demonstrated the increased efficiency, in part by using a grid formation.
 One effect is to avoid downstream turbulence stemming from grid-arranged HAWTs that lowers efficiency.
 Other optimizations included array angle, rotation direction, turbine spacing, and number of rotors.

 In 2022 Norway's World Wide Wind introduced floating VAWTs with two sets of counter-rotating blades.
 The two sets are fixed to concentric shafts.
 Each has an attached turbine.
 One is attached to the rotor, the other to the stator.
 This has the effect of doubling their speed relative to each other versus a static stator.
 They claimed to more than double the output compared to the largest HAWTs.
 HAWTs require heavy drivetrains, gearboxes, generators and blades at the top of the tower, necessitating heavy underwater counterbalances.
 VAWTs place most of the heavy components at the bottom of the tower, reducing the need for counterbalance.
 The blades sweep a conical area, which helps reduce the turbulence downwind of each tower, increasing the maximum tower density.
 The company claims it will build a 400 m 40-megawatt unit.

 In 2024 a study of the Airfoil generator design was conducted by the NREL.
 As a result, a strategic partnership was formed between three Midwestern corporations to build the first full-scale prototype of an Airfoil Generator.
 Construction will continue through 2026, with the first operation scheduled for September 2027.